When you decide to venture onto a ketogenic diet, you need to get one thing straight:

 If you can hit this number, you’ll be right on the mark for seeing success.

 So what happens if you don’t get enough fat?

-What if you venture off the plan and consume a few less grams of fat, leaving your calorie levels lower?
+What if you venture off the plan and consume fewer grams of fat, leaving your calorie levels lower?

-While this may seem like an okay thing – fewer calories means more weight loss, right? – it’s not.
+While this may seem like an okay thing, since fewer calories mean more weight loss, right?
+Wrong.